Operations Plus WMD

-Operations Plus WMD is a training level in dealing with hazardous materials.
+Operations Plus WMD is a training level in dealing with hazardous materials in the US.

-WMD

-The term refers to public sector emergency response operational units or task forces with training to Level Two Operations plus Weapons of Mass Destruction (WMD).
-Technically, WMD incidents fall out of OSHA's scope if there is a National Response yet their role is defined, with the exception that it includes means and methods to protect responders in the potential or actual case of a weapons of mass destruction (WMD)incident, if they have the training on what they are doing and do not place themselves in danger.
-This could be nuclear, biological or chemical even as far as an event of chemical warfare without adequate planning it could place the Operations Plus personnel in the danger zone it would be very undesirable if they could be seriously injured or fatal.

-Applicability
+Applicability in the US

 So the Operation OSHA minimum Level 2 Operations standard could be applicable more so if not a National Incident, yet case specific.
 Furthermore, in the bigger picture other federal agencies are involved and OSHA follows those procedures so typically responders would have training at this Operations Plus WMD from a viable training facility that has instructors trained through a U.S. Department of Homeland Security Grant and other education and experience or shall have needed critical training that would keep them from being in danger.
 In the bigger picture these responders obtain any resource necessary to respond save lives or mitigate a WMD incident safely.
 Whatever the cause is examples of such resources can be found on government websites or private sector.
 In the private sector instructors who specialize in Operation's Plus WMD can assist in public or secret contracts.
 Scientists help develop Operations Plus WMD training and remediation programs for WMD that will play a critical role in training public sector environmental workers or Emergency Response Teams (ERT).